Ry-ot/Ryot/crates/ryot/README.md

 It also provides some utilities:

 - [Appearance](src/bevy_ryot/appearances.rs) - A collection of structs and utilities used to manipulate protobuf based appearances, including [Prost](https://docs.rs/prost-build/latest/prost_build/) generated structs from the appearances.proto file.
 - [Bevy Helpers](src/bevy_ryot) - A collection of helpers that can be used to send async events, load configurations, appearances, sprites and contents as BevyAssets.
 - [Compression](src/compression.rs) - A compression utility that can be used to compress and decompress sprite sheets.
-- [ContentBuilder](src/build/content.rs) - A builder that can be used to build content assets from the CIP client content folder, decompressing sprite sheets and copying the necessary files to the assets folder.
+- [ContentBuilder](src/build/content.rs) - A builder that can be used to build content assets from the Tibia client content folder, decompressing sprite sheets and copying the necessary files to the assets folder.
-- [Sprite Utilities](src/sprites) - Functions that can be used to decompress, manipulate and load sprite sheets as game assets, taking into considerations CIP-like sprite sheets structures.
+- [Sprite Utilities](src/sprites) - Functions that can be used to decompress, manipulate and load sprite sheets as game assets, taking into considerations Tibia-like sprite sheets structures.
 - [Content Utilities](src/content.rs) - A collection of structs that can be used to manipulate contents, including configuring and loading them.